dundeemath/cal/index.md

-## Welcome to the Dundee Maths Deadlines Calendar
+## Dundee Mathematics Undergraduate Deadlines Calendar

 ### About:
 This list contains an overview of deadlines for activities of interest to undergraduate mathematics and statistics students at the University of Dundee.
 These activities include external applications for student support and undergraduate workshops/conferences.